Posted on June 17th, 2021

 While these 3 methods of destruction and disposal of PFAS may be viable and effective options, further research is undoubtedly necessary to determine their applicability and safety.
 Although the EPA is aware that a tremendous number of communities are struggling with PFAS contamination, the agency is still to update this guide in the near future so that people will have a lower risk of developing awful diseases and health problems associated with prolonged exposure to PFAS.
 If you are a civilian or military firefighter injured by AFFF exposure, we strongly encourage you to contact our attorneys, as they specialize in toxic exposure and will be able to help you recover the financial compensation you are entitled to.

 For over 25 years, our legal team has been pursuing compensation on behalf of victims of toxic exposure and has also been providing quality assistance to civilian and military firefighters whose health was affected by exposure to AFFF.
 Because it is a very effective fire suppressant, AFFF is used every day by most firefighters, but the downside is that it contains high concentrations of PFAS.
-After you send our legal experts your employment or military records, as well as your medical records, we will carefully assess your situation to determine whether you can file a toxic exposure claim with the responsible AFFF companies.
+After you send our legal experts your employment or military records, which you must retrieve, and your medical records, we will carefully assess your situation to determine whether you can file a toxic exposure claim with the responsible AFFF companies.

 If you are eligible, our resourceful attorneys will begin preparing your claim for submission, a process that will require minimal involvement on your part, as we are aware that victims of toxic exposure are often in a lot of physical and emotional pain.
-Eventually, within 6 months to 2 years following claim submission, you will receive the maximum compensation you deserve for your diagnosis.
+Eventually, within several months to several years following claim submission, you may receive the compensation you deserve for your diagnosis.
 The waiting time highly depends on the number of companies your claim is filed with and also on the severity of your diagnosis.